-In 2016, the Urbandale City Council approved a rate change.
-Starting July 1, 2016, the monthly rate is $6 per ERU per month for the first 100 ERUs, and then $5 per ERU per month for each additional ERU above 100.
+In 2023, the Urbandale City Council approved a rate change.
+Starting July 1, 2023, the monthly rate is $7 per ERU per month for the first 100 ERUs, and then $6 per ERU per month for each additional ERU above 100.
 Single-family dwelling properties are charged 1 ERU, regardless of size.
 The storm water utility fee was last increased in 2016.

 The storm water management fees are billed by the Urbandale Water Utility and are made payable monthly at the same time payment for city water and garbage is made.
 You can contact the Engineering and Public Works Department at 515-278-3950 if you discover errors on your bill.